 The early decision acceptance rate at Dartmouth is 26%, compared to an overall acceptance rate of 9%.
-In 2021, Dartmouth admitted 543 of the 2070 students who applied early decison.
+Last year, Dartmouth admitted 543 of the 2070 students who applied early decison.

 Some students apply to college early because they believe it will help their chances.
 Early deadlines may increase the chance of being admitted, since applying early shows your are very interested in a school, and your application is being considered before all the regular decision applicants apply.

-Dartmouth is aextremely difficult school to get into.
+It is extremely difficult to get into Dartmouth.
 Dartmouth evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.

 Schools that are extremely difficult to get into, like Dartmouth, accept fewer than 30% of all applicants.
 At least 75% of admitted students have GPAs in the top 10% of their high school class and scored over 1310 on the SAT or over 29 on the ACT.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are are most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that put the most emphasis the admissions factors where you shine.
+Each college has a different way of determining which factors are given the most weight when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you stand out.